motheesh/DataScience/Flask/React_UI/README.md

-## Project created to integrate with flask API and test the response
+## Project created to integrate with flask API and test the response..